Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach: Pathloss Fingerprint-Based Localization with Deep Learning

 \subsection{Datasets}

 We introduce two new datasets to allow for comparisons among RSS (pathloss) and ToA ranging-based algorithms.
-These two new datasets, which we call \emph{RadioLocSeer Dataset} and \emph{RadioToASeer Dataset}, can be found at \url{https://RadioMapSeer.GitHub.io/LocUNet.html}.
+These two new datasets, which we call \emph{RadioLocSeer Dataset} and \emph{RadioToASeer Dataset}, are available at \cite{DataPort} and \url{https://RadioMapSeer.GitHub.io/LocUNet.html}.